determines which forms ld evaluates

 determines the thoroughness with which ACL2 processes your commands.

-This variable may take on one of three values: t
+This variable may take on one of three values: t, nil or

 that which ought to be proved and is thus unsound.
 The form